Cyprus president slams Turkey over offshore drill bid

-At an informal meeting on Thursday of European Union leaders in the central Romanian town of Sibiu, Nicos Anastasiades sought support to counter Turkey’s actions.
+Greek Prime Minister Alexis Tsipras, speaking as the meeting ended, stressed the issue was “not an internal issue of Cyprus” or a bilateral issue between Cyprus and Turkey, “but a European one.”

+He said he had asked for the next summit after the European parliamentary elections, which are being held across the EU between May 23-26, to tackle the issue and take whatever measures are necessary “if this unilateral provocative behavior ... continues.”

-“This is by far the most serious violation of Cyprus’ sovereign rights in a very long time and we’re now facing an unprecedented escalation of Turkey’s illegal actions in the eastern Mediterranean,” Anastasiades told other leaders from a meeting of the center-right grouping in the European Parliament — the European People’s Party — ahead of Thursday’s summit.
+Speaking ahead of the summit, Anastasiades told other leaders from a meeting of the center-right grouping in the European Parliament — the European People’s Party that Ankara’s drilling bid was “by far the most serious violation of Cyprus’ sovereign rights in a very long time and we’re now facing an unprecedented escalation of Turkey’s illegal actions in the eastern Mediterranean.”

 “Essentially, these actions are tantamount to a new invasion of Cyprus by Turkey after the tragic events of 1974.”